realbakari/Bakari-Mustafa-Site/_posts/2021-09-08-how-to-set-up-a-public-profile-for-your-business-on-snapchat.md

 ---
 ### Why Use Snapchat Public Profiles?

 Snapchat launched public profiles in mid-2020, but until recently, only verified creators could access this feature.
-As of June 2021, all Snapchatters can create public profiles and leverage the many promotional opportunities they offer.
+As of June 2021, all Snapchatters can create public profiles and use the many promotional opportunities they offer.

 Essentially, a public profile is your business’s home on Snapchat.
 Snapchatters can find it through search, on the Discovery tab, via lenses, or through a paid ad.
 They can also access it directly from a snapcode or shareable URL.